subhasishhalder/animus-terminal/README.md

 **Credits:-**
 1) Special Thanks To PhoenixOS & PrimeOS Team and Android X86.
-2) SOS Coded By Narendra,Spectre & Daksh.
 3) Kernel,Mesa,Extreme Mode Etc...
 Done By Spectre.
 4) Thanks To ICY Where TO Contribute with his compiled Mesa and Kernel.
-5) Modified and coded by @abstergo to Animus.
+5) Coded by @abstergo to Animus.

-Thanks to all GhostXofficial Members for the Support.
+Thanks to all members for the Support.